 If you do want to just make one quickly though click on the image above and it will be shown in full size.
 Download it to your computer and either print it out as it is or import the image into word and make it to the size you want (it may be a bit big as it is so you could put a couple of small ones onto a Word page).

 Making Dice Out of Wooden Blocks

 If you want something a bit more substantial then you could make dice out of wooden cubes.
 You can make them any size from standard small dice to be used for a board game, to large wooden dice that you can use in the garden.

-Make sure that the cubes are truly square so that there is no bias on the dice and then drill holes in the blocks as follows:
+For people making a wooden dice at home it is likely to be pretty impossible to get it exactly weighted correctly.
+The best you can do is to make sure that the cubes are truly square so that there is no bias on the dice and then drill holes in the blocks as follows:

 - 1 dot opposite 6 dots

 - 2 dots opposite 5 dots

 You can use the patterns shown above in the paper template to drill the holes for the dots - this will give you the correct configuration for wooden dice blocks.

 Once you have drilled the holes, paint them out with black paint (or whatever colour you have handy).